jianyu-li/yet-another-media-player/README.md

 Some dashboards give the card a ton of horizontal space which previously resulted in big gaps between the playback controls.
 Set `adaptive_controls: true` to have each control button stretch and gain padding as space becomes available, producing larger and easier-to-press targets without impacting compact layouts.

 ### Control Layouts
-Use `control_layout` to swap between the legacy `classic` row and the new `modern` Home Assistant–style buttons. `classic` keeps every transport/favorite/stop control in one evenly sized row. `modern` mirrors the more-info pop-out: shuffle → previous → play/pause → next → repeat stay inline with a larger center button, the stop button is hidden, and the favorite toggle moves next to the mute button in the volume row so it stays easy to reach without crowding the main transport cluster.
-When `control_layout` is set to `modern`, you can also enable `swap_pause_for_stop` to replace the center play/pause button with a stop button.
+Use `control_layout` to swap between the legacy `classic` row and the new `modern` Home Assistant–style buttons. `classic` keeps every control in one evenly sized row. `modern` mirrors the more-info pop-out: shuffle → previous → play/pause → next → repeat stay inline with a larger center button, and moves the favorite and power buttons in the volume row.
+When `control_layout` is set to `modern`, you can also enable `swap_pause_for_stop` to replace the center pause button with a stop button.

 ![Modern Controls Preview](preview/modern_controls_preview.png)